Stress Management and Resiliency

 Health is more than the elimination of disease or symptoms.
-Many studies have shown that mental/emotional stress causes physical changes in the body, which can lead to health problems.
+Many studies have shown that mental/emotional stress causes physical changes in the body, which can lead to other health problems.
 Studies also show that the body heals faster and the immune system operates better when the body is in a state of balance.
 Finding your inner resources, your inner strength and cultivating a sense of meaning and purpose are at the very heart of this approach and our clinicians will help you to train to live in a way that would most benefit your whole-person well-being.

 This program is a heart rate variability (HRV) biofeedback-based program.
 Biofeedback is a collaborative process between you and your clinician(s).
 Together we help you identify your concrete treatment goals, your assessment strategies, and home practices to move you toward those goals.
-Because the first step of the process involves self-awareness, you will be invited to monitor your physical sensations, moods and emotions, thought patterns and habitual behaviors.
+Because the first step of the process involves self-awareness, you will be invited to monitor your physical sensations, moods and emotions, thought patterns, and habitual behaviors.
 You will also be asked to engage in home practices that mirror the training you practice in session.
 Research has shown that daily home practice (20 minutes, twice a day) between sessions is required to rewire the nervous system and create more neurological resiliency.

 Conditions for which lifestyle counseling techniques can be helpful include: